Moving to Calivigny Island, Grenada

 When we asked people what advice they would give someone preparing to move to Calivigny Island, they said:

 "Calivigny Island is a private island, so you would need an invitation or permission to live there.
 The island is known for its luxury accommodations, so living expenses can be quite high.
 English is the official language of Grenada, but the local dialect can be difficult to understand at first.
 The currency used in Grenada is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 The climate is tropical with a wet and dry season, so appropriate clothing and preparation for this type of weather is necessary.
 Grenada's healthcare system is not as advanced as in some Western countries, so expats often choose to have comprehensive health insurance that covers treatment abroad.
 The island is generally safe, but like anywhere, it is advisable to take standard precautions to protect yourself and your property.
 The culture in Grenada is a blend of African, French, and British influences, and locals are known for their friendliness and hospitality.
 The cuisine is a mix of Creole, Indian, and French influences, with local spices and fresh seafood playing a big role.
 Transportation on the island is limited, so it's recommended to have your own vehicle for convenience.
-Lastly, it's important to note that Grenada has strict laws against homosexuality, which can result in imprisonment, so it may not be a welcoming place for LGBTQ+ individuals," explained one expat living in Calivigny Island, Grenada.
+Lastly, it's important to note that Grenada has strict laws against homosexuality, which can result in imprisonment, so it may not be a welcoming place for LGBTQ+ individuals," commented one expat who made the move to Calivigny Island.

 What is a typical expat home or apartment like in Calivigny Island?